 - From competition to collaboration?

 There are already a lot of new developments that try to solve these big questions.
-The internet itself is the most prominent one of them as it evolves in to the internet of things.
+The internet itself is the most prominent one of them as it evolves into the internet of things.
 That will enable humanity to disrupt any existing economy, society, business or even governments.
-We all can see developments like environmental actions, basic income, complementary currencies and blockchain when we direct our eyeballs towards these game changers in a smart way.
+We all can tap into the new developments in the environment, culture and economy when we direct our eyeballs towards these game-changers in a smart way.

-For me it is not a revolution but a change of era.
-A real one and one humanity has never seen before as we enter in to an era of ending the economical growth addiction as it causes an existential risk of (human) life on this planet.
+For me, it is not a revolution but a change of era.
+A real one and one humanity has never seen before as we enter into an era of ending the economic growth addiction as it causes an existential risk of (human) life on this planet.
 To quote Jeremy Rifkin:

 None of this is being taught in school.

-So we will need to educate ourselves in order to survive and create a care economy that works for all life on earth everyday.
+We will need to educate ourselves in order to survive and create a care economy that works for all life on earth every day.
 Feel free to comment below, send in your open letter and join the conversation.

 September 23, 2018